movinalot/azure-202-advanced/content/5_Chapter-Five/5_2-north-south-net-traffic.md

 ---

-In this task, the student will create FortiGate firewall policies to allow North-South network traffic.
+In this task, the student will create FortiGate firewall policies to allow North-South (Spoke to Internet) network traffic.